-- 1.1 The County Council is composed of 62 councillors elected every four years.

-Councillors are democratically accountable to the residents of their electoral division.
-The overriding duty of councillors is to the whole community, but they have a special duty to their constituents, including those who did not vote for them. - 1.2 Councillors have to agree to follow a code of conduct to ensure high standards in the way they undertake their duties.
-The Audit and Standards Committee trains and advises them on the code of conduct. - 1.3 All councillors meet together as the County Council.
-Meetings of the County Council are normally open to the public.
-Here councillors decide the County Council's overall policies and set the budget each year.
-The County Council is also responsible for electing the Leader of the Council and for appointing Committees, some of which are responsible for overseeing and reviewing the decisions of the Cabinet, while others have responsibilities for taking decisions about specific areas. - 1.4 The Leader of the Council appoints the members of the Cabinet.
+- 1.1 The County Council is composed of 62 elected members elected every four years.
+Elected members are democratically accountable to the residents of their electoral division.
+The overriding duty of elected members is to the whole community, but they have a special duty to their constituents, including those who did not vote for them. - 1.2 Elected members have to agree to follow a code of conduct to ensure high standards in the way they undertake their duties.
+The Audit & Standards Committee ensure that there is a suitable code and that training and support is available to members to understand what is in it. - 1.3 All elected members meet together as the County Council.
+Here elected members decide the County Council's overall policies and set the budget each year.
+The County Council is also responsible for electing the Leader of the Council and for appointing Committees, some of which are responsible for overseeing and reviewing the decisions of the Cabinet, while others have responsibilities for taking decisions about specific areas. - 1.4 The Leader of the Council appoints the members of the Cabinet. - 1.5 County Council meetings are normally open to the public and webcast, and webcast meetings can be viewed online through the council's website (this is the same approach for all other public meetings of the County Council).